Biology: History

-Drawing of what now are called Schwann cells by one of the founders of cell theory, Theodor Schwann.

 The earliest of roots of science, which included medicine, can be traced to ancient Egypt and Mesopotamia in around 3000 to 1200 BCE.
 Their contributions shaped ancient Greek natural philosophy.
 Ancient Greek philosophers such as Aristotle (384–322 BCE) contributed extensively to the development of biological knowledge.
 He explored biological causation and the diversity of life.
 His successor, Theophrastus, began the scientific study of plants.
-Scholars of the medieval Islamic world who wrote on biology included al-Jahiz (781–869), Al-Dīnawarī (828–896), who wrote on botany, and Rhazes (865–925) who wrote on anatomy and physiology.
-Medicine was especially well studied by Islamic scholars working in Greek philosopher traditions, while natural history drew heavily on Aristotelian thought.
+Scholars of the medieval Islamic world who wrote on biology included al-Jahiz (781–869), Al-Dīnawarī (828–896), who wrote on botany.

-Biology began to quickly develop with Anton van Leeuwenhoek's dramatic improvement of the microscope.
+Biology began to develop quickly with Anton van Leeuwenhoek's dramatic improvement of the microscope.
 It was then that scholars discovered spermatozoa, bacteria, infusoria and the diversity of microscopic life.
 Investigations by Jan Swammerdam led to new interest in entomology and helped to develop techniques of microscopic dissection and staining.
 Advances in microscopy had a profound impact on biological thinking.
 In the early 19th century, biologists pointed to the central importance of the cell.
 In 1838, Schleiden and Schwann began promoting the now universal ideas that (1) the basic unit of organisms is the cell and (2) that individual cells have all the characteristics of life, although they opposed the idea that (3) all cells come from the division of other cells, continuing to support spontaneous generation.
 However, Robert Remak and Rudolf Virchow were able to reify the third tenet, and by the 1860s most biologists accepted all three tenets which consolidated into cell theory.